wgarcia1221/Portfolio/README.md

 ### **[QC EdConnect](https://qcedconnect.wixsite.com/mysite-1)**

 * Designed and Built website for company in 24 hours that works to connect existing learning resources to disadvantaged students and families and to connect willing volunteers with opportunites to advocate and give.
-QC EdConnect is based in the Charlotte Mecklenburg area and came to fruition during the pandemic to prevent a further educational gap for disadvantaged students. understanding stakeholder requirements and ensuring that designs serve the users anticipate client needs, and work with peers and executives to help ensure an excellent experience for the client Work with stakeholders and others independently or as part of a team to define designs for the requirements and solutions, based on the team projects
+QC EdConnect is based in the Charlotte Mecklenburg area and came to fruition during the pandemic to prevent a further educational gap for disadvantaged students.
+Worked with cofounders to  and ensure that design and user experience serve the users.

 ### **[Data Management Dashboard](https://github.com/wgarcia1221/Portfolio/blob/master/Design%20Portfolio/SCC%20Dashboard.pdf)**

 * Designed and Developed an R Shiny Dashboard for an organization looking to protect a historic black community of eldery residents in North Carolina from predatory housing practices.
+Collaborated with subject matter experts to anticipate client needs, and worked with peer to help ensure a simple and excellent experience for the user while satisfying the requirements of the client.

 ### **[College Reopening Data Dashboard](https://github.com/wgarcia1221/Portfolio/blob/master/Design%20Portfolio/ATI.pdf)**

 * Designed and Developed an R Shiny Dashboard for a private organization looking to analyze data on the reopening plans of institutions of higher education in response to the COVID 19 pandemic.
+This is an internal version of the [Davidson College Data Dashboard](https://collegecrisis.shinyapps.io/dashboard/) that was created for the American Talent Initiative.
+Worked with stakeholders to understand requirements and ensure that design and user experience serve the users.
+Created designs for scorecard to disseminate information simply and clearly relating to relevant metrics surrounding the reopening of schools.

 ### **[COVID MYTHS INFOGRAPHIC](https://github.com/wgarcia1221/Portfolio/blob/master/Design%20Portfolio/COVID_Myths.pdf)**

 * Designed infographic to address and classify common myths associated with the COVID 19 pandemic in order to combat fake news and misinformation in the Davidson College community.
+The designs were created through Canva.

 ### **[Miscellaneous Designs](https://github.com/wgarcia1221/Portfolio/blob/master/Design%20Portfolio/Logos.pdf)**